thomasjames433/Hall_Booking_System_Backend/README.md

 The admin must have created a hall for the users to access it.
 This way the number of halls can be modified

-While giving an input to request a booking, follow below
+While giving an input to request a booking, follow the instructions below

 "hallname":"Aryabhatta", // give it as hallname while adding and if updating, we do not have to know the hall id, can give it just by knowing the name of the hall